-Join Palmer Land Trust on April 15, 2020 for TENACITY: Women in Conservation 2020—an evening of inspiration and conversation around our shared passion for Colorado.
-The event will feature four remarkable women who have blazed their own paths and are defining conservation for the 21st century.
+Join Palmer Land Trust on April 15 for TENACITY: Women in Conservation 2020—an evening of inspiration and conversation around our shared passion for Colorado.
+The event will feature four remarkable women who have blazed their own paths and are defining conservation in the 21st century.
 From agriculture to recreation; adventure to entrepreneurship; philanthropy to water resources; learn about the grit and determination these women harness to do their important work, what challenges they’ve faced, and what gives them hope for the future.
 They’ll also share a few pearls of wisdom to inspire the next generation!

 The evening will begin with a short film featuring Lyda Hill.
 For decades Lyda has pushed the envelope supporting game-changing advances in science and nature, to empowering nonprofit organizations, and to improving the local communities of greatest importance to her: North Texas and Colorado Springs.

 The centerpiece of the evening will be an on-stage conversation between three highly accomplished women who are leaving indelible marks on their respective industries, while simultaneously protecting the natural resources that define our great state.

 Kate Greenberg - Colorado’s Commissioner of Agriculture and the first woman to hold this prestigious position.

 TENACITY will open with a welcome keynote by Rebecca Jewett, President and CEO of Palmer Land Trust.
 The on-stage conversation will be moderated by Ed Roberson, host of the Mountain & Prairie Podcast and Conservation Director at Palmer Land Trust.
 Check out the conversation in podcast form on Mountain & Prairie Podcast.